-We have made progress in First Half 2022 with improved cash earnings over the prior half, maintaining a sound balance sheet and clearly delivering on our strategic priorities.
+We have made progress in First Half 2022 with improved net profit attributable to owners of WBC over the prior half, maintaining a sound balance sheet and clearly delivering on our strategic priorities.
 We have also lived our purpose of "Helping Australians and New Zealanders succeed" by supporting customers and communities through devastating floods and by continuing to assist those affected by the ongoing economic impacts of COVID-19.

-Cash earnings for First Half 2022 were \$3,095 million, up \$1,280 million on Second Half 2021.
-The increase was predominantly due to lower notable items (\$1,313 million lower) and lower expenses (down \$565 million excluding notable items).
-These benefits were partly offset by a \$357 million turnaround in impairments (a charge of \$139 million in First Half 2022 compared to a benefit in Second Half 2021 of \$218 million), lower operating income (down \$280 million), mainly from a decline in net interest margins, and a reduction in cash earnings following the sale of businesses (\$92 million).
+Net profit attributable to owners of WBC for First Half 2022 was \$3,280 million, up \$1,265 million on Second Half 2021.
+The increase was predominantly due to lower notable items (\$1,313 million lower) and lower expenses (down \$570 million excluding notable items).
+These benefits were partly offset by a \$357 million turnaround in impairments (a charge of \$139 million in First Half 2022 compared to a benefit in Second Half 2021 of \$218 million), lower net operating income before operating expenses and impairment charges (down \$306 million), mainly from a decline in net interest margins, and a reduction in net profit attributable to owners of WBC following the sale of businesses (\$92 million).

-Compared to the prior corresponding period, cash earnings were 12% lower, mostly due to a \$511 million turnaround in impairment charges and lower net interest margins.
+Compared to the prior corresponding period, net profit attributable to owners of WBC was 5% lower, mostly due to a \$511 million turnaround in impairment charges and lower net interest margins.
 These declines were partly offset by lower notable items and a decline in expenses.

 The economic environment continued to improve though First Half 2022 with activity climbing, unemployment falling to generational lows and interest rates remaining at emergency low levels.
 These conditions have been supportive for our business although they have also contributed to strong competition.
-While conditions have been positive, some uncertainty remains.
+While conditions have been positive some uncertainty remains.
 In particular, economic activity has been adversely affected by COVID-19 lockdowns, including supply chain disruptions and labour shortages while the world is also dealing with rising inflation and uncertainty linked to the war in Ukraine.
 We have no direct exposure to Ukraine and Russia although as a major bank we are monitoring potential second order impacts, across customers, sectors and markets.
 In First Half 2022 we raised additional credit provision overlays, partly in response to these uncertainties.